CephalofairGames/bnb-rules/index.md

 During the End of Round step (see [p.33](#page_33)), you may perform a short rest. <span class="new-to-bnb">When you short rest, return all cards from your discard pile to your hand and flip all B-side cards in your hand to their A-side, then lose one card at random from your hand.</span> If you would like to keep the card that was lost, you can suffer 1 damage to lose a different random card instead, but this can only be done once per short rest.

-During the Card Selection step (see [p.10](#page_10)), you may declare a long rest.
-This constitutes your entire turn for the round (instead of playing two cards) and it is performed on initiative 99.
+During the Card Selection step (see [p.10](#page_10)), instead of selecting two cards from your hand, you may declare a long rest.
+This constitutes your entire turn for the round (instead of playing two cards), and it is performed on initiative 99.
 When you long rest, you follow these steps:
 1. <span class="new-to-bnb">Return all cards from your discard pile to your hand and flip all B-side cards in your hand to their A-side, then lose one card of your choice from your hand (mandatory).</span>
 1. Perform "**Heal 2, self**" (optional).
 1. Recover all of your spent items (optional).
 Items can be used during the same turn in which they are recovered.